shifty0g/Web-Libraries-Versions-Cheatsheet/README.md

 # Web Libraries Versions Cheatsheet
-A Cheatsheet for Discovering Components with Known Vulnerabilities in Web Applications
+A Cheatsheet for Discovering Components with Known Vulnerabilities in Web Applications.

 Note: I didnt do the inital groundwork im just adding to it.
 Standing on the shoulder of giants.
-Thank you @corneacristian
+Thank you @corneacristian.
+I will try and add more as i go

 Input the following payloads into Web Browser's Console to check and validate the versions of components used within a specific website